tfatykhov/WinkRedNode/README.md

 cut-and-paste the contents of the Flow file into the pop-up window, and click OK.
 Then click on the "Deploy" button.

+====UPDATE====
+[Flows/Bluemix/Bluemix-monitoring.json]Flows/Bluemix/Bluemix-monitoring.json:
+works perfectly locally and in the cloud.
+For local version all you need - port forwarding so your instance can be accessed from outside.

 1. [Flows/InitializeWinkApi.txt](Flows/InitializeWinkApi.txt):
 this set of flows requests an authorization token from Wink.